ABOUT EDDI AND APPLICATION CRITERIA

 When should I apply?

 Applications for the Emerging Designer Diamond Initiative are open and will be reviewed quarterly.
-Please submit your application by July 15, 2021 to be considered for the fall group.

 Is there an application fee?